ethereum/consensus-specs/specs/capella/validator.md

 ##### BLS to execution changes

 Up to `MAX_BLS_TO_EXECUTION_CHANGES`, [`BLSToExecutionChange`](./beacon-chain.md#blstoexecutionchange) objects can be included in the `block`.
 The BLS to execution changes must satisfy the verification conditions found in [BLS to execution change processing](./beacon-chain.md#new-process_bls_to_execution_change).

+## Enabling validator withdrawals

+Stake belonging to validators that can safely be withdrawn from the beacon chain happens via an automatic process.

+There is one prerequisite task to perform before a validator can particpate in this automatic process: ensuring the withdrawal credentials are for the execution layer, i.e. having an `ETH1_ADDRESS_WITHDRAWAL_PREFIX`.

+If a validator has a `BLS_WITHDRAWAL_PREFIX` withdrawal credential prefix, Capella adds the ability for a validator to make a one-time message that changes their withdrawal credential from the version authenticated with a BLS key to the version compatible with the execution layer.

+Validators who wish to enable withdrawals **MUST** assemble, sign, and broadcast this message so that it is accepted on the beacon chain.
+Validators who do not want to enable withdrawals and have the `BLS_WITHDRAWAL_PREFIX` version of withdrawal credentials can simply wait until they are ready to create this message and will not particpate in the automatic withdrawal process.

+### Changing from BLS to execution withdrawal credentials

+First, the validator must construct a valid [`BLSToExecutionChange`](./beacon-chain.md#blstoexecutionchange) `message`.
+This `message` contains the `validator_index` for the validator who wishes to change their credentials, the `from_bls_pubkey` containing the BLS public key corresponding to the **withdrawal BLS secret key** used to form the `BLS_WITHDRAWAL_PREFIX` withdrawal credential, and the `to_execution_address` specifying where the validator wants stake to be withdrawn to on the execution layer.

+**NOTE**: The withdrawal key pair used to construct the `BLS_WITHDRAWAL_PREFIX` withdrawal credential should be distinct from the signing key pair used to operate the validator under typical circumstances.
+Consult your validator deposit tooling documentation for further details if you are not aware of the difference.

+The `from_bls_pubkey` is compared against the existing withdrawal credential on-chain for the given `validator_index` so it is unlikely a validator will incorrectly specify this data; however, this message can only be issued once and is currently irreversible once on-chain so take care with the `to_execution_address`.

+Next, the validator signs the assembled `BLSToExecutionChange` `message` with the **withdrawal BLS secret key** and this `signature` is placed into a `SignedBLSToExecutionChange` message along with the inner `BLSToExecutionChange` `message`.
+Note that the `SignedBLSToExecutionChange` message should pass all of the validations in [`process_bls_to_execution_change`](./beacon-chain.md#new-process_bls_to_execution_change).

+The complete `SignedBLSToExecutionChange` message can be submitted to the consensus layer network.
+Once included on-chain, the withdrawal credential change takes effect.
+No further action is required for a validator to enter into the automated withdrawal process.